ntustison/ANTsXMouseBrainMapping/Manuscript/resultsAllen.md

 cytoarchitecture (red).
 Alignment was performed using the red channel for its greater contrast, though multi-channel mapping is also supported.

-**Evaluation.** The canonical mapping from the fMOST atlas to AllenCCFv3 was evaluated using both quantitative and qualitative approaches.
+The canonical mapping from the fMOST atlas to AllenCCFv3 was evaluated using both quantitative and qualitative approaches.
 Dice similarity coefficients were computed between corresponding anatomical labels in the fMOST atlas and AllenCCFv3 following registration.
 These labels were manually